 The necessary fuel hose and regulator aren’t included, though.
 You’ll need to purchase the two separately.
 You’re also required to buy a blower fan separately.

 The F299730’s safety features include an oxygen depletion sensor that alerts you if an unusually low oxygen level is detected.
-The unit also automatically shuts off if dangerously low levels of oxygen are detected.
+The propane heater with thermostat also automatically shuts off if dangerously low levels of oxygen are detected.

-Additionally, there’s a high limit shut-off that automatically turns off the unit if there’s overheating.
+Additionally, there’s a high limit shut-off that automatically turns off the propane heater with thermostat if there’s overheating.

 - In-built thermostat for easy temperature control